 Anniversary allowance

-After 12.5 years of employment, you are entitled to an anniversary allowance of a quarter of a month's salary.
+After 12.5 years of service, you are entitled to an anniversary allowance of a quarter of a month's salary.
 After 25 years of service, an extra month's salary awaits you.
-And on a 40-year anniversary, you are entitled to two months' salary.
+And at a 40-year anniversary, you are entitled to two months' salary.
 The employer utilises the maximum possible tax exemption for this.
 This arrangement applies to employees in part A.